Walking With Elephants: A Visit To Wildlife SOS In Mathura

 I started donating a small amount to Wildlife SOS every month – my way of assuaging the guilt I felt about the cruelty with which my species had treated these blameless creatures for centuries.

-I remember visiting circuses that exhibited wild animals as a child and felt ashamed of it, even though I was a child and knew no better at the time.
+I remember visiting circuses that exhibited wild animals as a child and felt ashamed, even though I was a child and knew no better.
+According to The Dodo, there are around 3,500 captive elephants in India, and most are used for elephant rides by Western tourists.

 They are kept in deplorable conditions: Walking on hot, tar roads.
 Trained with spiked chains and “ankush” (bullhooks).
 No veterinary care.
-Dehydration, cracked feet and abscesses.
+Dehydration, cracked feet, and abscesses.
 Being shackled for long periods in the heat.

 But, when you know better, you do better.
 In the internet era, there’s no excuse for ignorance.
 Animal cruelty is a complete no-no today.

-We’re part of a more aware and enlightened society than that of our grandparents, and it’s up to us to undo some of the damage and the cruel practices that continue till today in some parts of the world.
-If you love elephants, refuse to ride them or watch them perform.
+We’re part of a more aware and enlightened society than our grandparents, and it’s up to us to undo some of the damage and cruel practices that continue today in some parts of the world.

 Getting To The ECCC

-It was in November 2016 that we visited the ECCC at Mathura, about 57 kilometres from Agra.
+It was in November 2016 that we visited the ECCC at Mathura, about 57 kilometers from Agra.
 As a visitor, Wildlife SOS can help arrange transport to and from Agra, as long as you let them know in advance.

 Reaching the ECCC in Mathura